pointyfar/hugomplate-demo/README.md

 # Hugo + Gomplate = Good Stuff

-Head over to the gomplate [docs](https://docs.gomplate.ca/) and Hugo [docs](https://gohugo.io/documentation/) for details of the respective projects.
+Head over to the [gomplate docs](https://docs.gomplate.ca/) or [Hugo docs](https://gohugo.io/documentation/) for details about those projects.

+Please treat this as a Proof of Concept rather than a proper Tutorial.
+Probably not for absolute beginners.

 ## What this is

+A project demonstrating what happens when you combine `gomplate` and `hugo`.

+I am using `gomplate` to populate the `/content/` directory from a datasource.
+Hugo does the rest.

 ## How to use